rzju/rzju.github.io/source/_posts/Array-simulate-queue.md

 (4)getQueue: using this method could return date which according the index which we could input this index as a parameters.
 Next step, the front will be added 1.
 However, before we add, we need to verify whether existing valid date by Isempty method.
 (5)showQueue: using this method could show all the date of this Queue. in this way, from front to rear.
 However, before show this queue, we need to verify whether existing some date in the queue.
 (6)size: using method could return the number of vaild date. by expression which is(rear+maxSize-front).
+(7)headQueue: using this method could reutrn first date by returning front.